 \subsection{Ablation studies}

-To validate our core algorithmic designs, we conduct three targeted ablation studies: (1) comparing self-play to training against a fixed opponent, and (2) sequentially removing the two key components of our advantage estimation: our "sum-then-normalize" turn-level advantage estimator and agent-specific advantage normalization.
-Full results are in the Appendix.
+To validate our core algorithmic designs, we conduct two targeted ablation studies: (1) comparing self-play to training against a fixed opponent, and (2) sequentially removing the two key algorithmic components: our turn-level advantage estimator and agent-specific advantage normalization.

-\paragraph{Self-play vs. fixed-opponent learning.} Training agents against fixed, expert opponents reveals a intuitive and critical flaw: the agents overfit.
-As shown in Table~\ref{tab:tab_4_ablation_selfplay}, these models fail to generalize, suffering a severe performance collapse on games outside their direct training domain.
-This confirms that the adaptive curriculum of self-play is essential for developing robust policies.
+\paragraph{Self-play vs. fixed-opponent learning.} Training agents against fixed, expert opponents reveals an intuitive and critical flaw: the agents overfit.
+As shown in Table~\ref{tab:tab_4_ablation_selfplay}, these models fail to generalize, exhibitinga significant performance drop on games outside their direct training domain.
+This is particularly evident with the \textit{Kuhn Poker} specialist, which suffers a severe degradation on non-poker games—a clear case of strategic mode collapse.
+These results confirm that the adaptive curriculum provided by self-play is essential for the development of robust, generalizable policies.

-\paragraph{Importance of advantage estimation design.} We then ablate our two-part advantage estimation technique.
+\paragraph{Analysis of advantage estimation design.} We then ablate our two-part advantage estimation technique.
 First, reverting from our fine-grained turn-level advantage estimator to a coarse, trajectory-level reward signal causes a significant performance drop, especially for the \textit{Tic-Tac-Toe} specialist, which is trained on a long-horizon game.
-Second, removing agent-specific advantage normalization also degrades performance, particularly in asymmetric games-trained model like the \textit{Tic-Tac-Toe} specialist and the \textit{Kuhn Poker} specialist where player experiences are distinct.
-Conversely, the effect is mild in the symmetric game-trained \textit{Hanabi} speicialist.
-Together, these results confirm that both components of our advantage estimation are critical for effective learning in complex multi-agent environments.
+Second, removing agent-specific advantage normalization also degrades performance, particularly in competitive games-trained model like the \textit{Tic-Tac-Toe} specialist and the \textit{Kuhn Poker} specialist where \rebuttal{player experiences and agent return are distinct (Fig.~\ref{fig:dist}).
+Conversely, the effect is mild in the \textit{Hanabi} specialist, which is trained on a cooperative game with similar return distribution between players (Fig.~\ref{fig:dist}).} Together, these results confirm that both components of our advantage estimation are critical for effective learning in complex multi-turn, multi-agent environments.